Spimy/kita/README.md

 ## Project Structure

-Your project structure is important in order to be scan to load commands and events you create.
+Your project structure is important in order to be scanned to load commands and events you create.

 Here's an example of your project structure should look like: